Lois Lane: Golden Age

-In the Golden Age comics, Lois was an aggressive, career-minded reporter for the Daily Star (the newspaper's name was changed to the Daily Planet in Action Comics #23 in 1940).
-After Clark Kent joined the paper and Superman debuted around the same time, Lois found herself attracted to Superman but displeased with her new journalistic competition in the form of Kent.
+In her earliest appearances, Lois is a lovelorn columnist; she rises through the journalistic ranks, and throughout the Golden Age comics, her enduring depiction is as an aggressive, career-minded reporter for the Daily Star (later the Daily Planet).
+Lois becomes attracted to Superman while holding a fierce journalistic rivalry with his alter ego, Clark Kent.
+Lois is often unscrupulous in her efforts to scoop Clark, using tactics such as intercepting his telephone messages, sending him on wild-goose chases, and even slipping him knockout drops.

-Starting early as the 1940s, Lois began to suspect that Clark Kent was Superman, and started to make various attempts at uncovering his secret identity, all of which backfired because of Superman's efforts.
+In stories published during the 1940s, Lois begins to suspect that Clark Kent is Superman, and makes various attempts at uncovering his secret identity, all of which backfire because of Superman's efforts.
 The first such story appears in Superman #17 (July–August 1942).
 This theme became particularly pronounced in the 1950s and 1960s Silver Age comic books.

-Lois gained her first series of stories (without Superman) starting with Superman #28 (May–June 1944), Lois Lane, Girl Reporter, running in the Superman comic book for a number of years, had Lois defeating bad guys and getting front-page stories on her own, without any help from Superman.
+Lois gained her first series of stories (without Superman) starting with Superman #28 (May–June 1944), Lois Lane, Girl Reporter, running in the Superman comic book for several years, had Lois defeating bad guys and getting front-page stories on her own, without any help from Superman.

 In the Golden Age comics, Lois had a niece named Susie Tompkins, whose main trait was getting into trouble by telling exaggerated tall tales and fibs to adults.
 Susie's last appearance was in Superman #95 (February 1955).
 Subsequent comics presented Lois' only sibling, Lucy, as single and childless.